tracybrtn/just-another-text-editor/README.md

                 THEN I should have my static assets precached upon loading along with subsequent pages and static assets WHEN I deploy to Heroku
                 THEN I should have proper build scripts for a webpack application

+## Installation

+1. Make sure you have node.js installed in your local machine.
+2. Clone this repo or download the code.
+Open it with vscode.
+3. Run `npm install`

+## Usage

+Link to the deployed application is: [https://dry-river-17496.herokuapp.com/](https://dry-river-17496.herokuapp.com/) For offline use, hit the `install` button at the top left corner of the page.

+## Built With

+- node.js
+- manifest
+- indexedDB
+- service worker
+- webpack
+- Heroku

+## License

+This application is licensed under MIT.

+## Contributing

+If you would like to contribute to this project reach out to me.
+You can find my contact information in the [Questions](#questions) section.
+You are also welcome to fork the repository.

+If you decide to fork it, then:

+1. Create your feature branch
+2. Commit your changes
+3. Push your branch
+4. Submit a pull request

+## Tests

+Not applicable at the moment.

+## Questions

+If you have any questions about this project, contact me at tracynburton@gmail.com.
+Don't forget to check out my other projects!
+Visit [my github](https://github.com/tracybrtn).